Murders of Abigail Williams and Liberty German: Perpetrator

 Richard Matthew Allen (born September 1972) grew up in Mexico, Indiana.
-Allen was a student at North Miami Middle/High School in neighboring Denver where he participated in football, track and field until graduating in 1991.
-Allen attended Ivy Tech Community College where he studied accounting, and had a short stint in both the U.S. Army and National Guard.
-Allen was later married and had one daughter.
-From 2003 until 2013, he worked as a store manager at a Logansport Walmart.
-He later worked at two CVS Pharmacy stores, one in neighboring Peru and the other in Delphi, before receiving his pharmacy technician license in February 2018.
-Public records show that Allen relocated to Delphi from Mexico in December 2006.
+He played football, track and field at North Miami Middle/High School in neighboring Denver and graduated in 1991.
+He studied accounting at Ivy Tech Community College and had short stints in the U.S. Army and National Guard.
+He later married and had one daughter.
+From 2003 until 2013, he worked as a store manager at a Logansport Walmart, during which time (in December 2006) he moved from Mexico to Delphi.
+He then worked at CVS Pharmacy stores in neighboring Peru and in Delphi, receiving his pharmacy technician license in February 2018.

+Shortly after the murders, Allen told his wife that he had been on the trail the day the girls went missing, and his wife mentioned that the police were looking to talk to people who may have information.
+He self-reported to a Department of Natural Resources officer three days after the murders.

-Shortly after his arrest, Allen told authorities that on the day of the murders he was at his mother's house in Peru while his wife was working.
-Allen estimated that he left the house around 11:15 a.m., and arrived on the Monon High Trail around an hour later.
-Allen said that he saw three girls passing by on the trail, before stating that he did not see anybody else afterward.
-Allen said he then went on his phone to watch the stocks ticker while walking on the trail.
-Shortly after the murders, Allen told his wife that he was on the trail the day the girls went missing.
-His wife mentioned that the police were looking to talk to people who may have information.
-He then self-reported to a Department of Natural Resources officer three days after the murders.
+After his 2022 arrest, Allen told authorities that on the day of the murders he was at his mother's house in Peru while his wife was working.
+Allen estimated that he left the house around 11:15 a.m. and arrived on the Monon High Trail an hour later.
+Allen said he saw three girls passing by on the trail and no one else afterward, and that he watched the stocks ticker on his phone while walking on the trail.